Vishal-0802/WhatsApp-Direct-Message/README.md

 ## Impact on society

 * People generally have to go through a lot of hassle and have to waste a lot of time to text some unknown number on WhatsApp.
-They have to save the contact before being able to text them on WWhatsApp.
+They have to save the contact before being able to text them on WhatsApp.
 That time could be and should be put to more productive use.
 * People do not necessarily have to save a number to their contacts if they just wish to send a WhatsApp message.
 * This will also help the college students and the youth generation, as they have to reach out to a lot of people, so saving contacts of each and every person they reach out to is tedious and wastes their precious time.
 * It helps people involved in Media and Public Relations, networking to carry out tasks easily and efficiently.